-Feedback comes in a variety of formats; sometimes you will think of it simply as 'teaching' rather than feedback.
+Feedback comes in a variety of formats; sometimes you will think of it simple as 'teaching' rather than feedback.
 You can see what formats of feedback you can expect during a module from the module specifications on LEARN.

 Recognising what feedback is

 - Results of online tasks and tests